rsehmbi/greenfoodtracker/README.md

 participants learn to sustainably change their eating habits towards a lighter footprint.

 ## Specifications
 The Green Food Challenge application will be created in 3 phases (sprints):
 1. Green Food Challenge Carbon Calculator
 2. Green Food Challenge Group Pledge
 3. Green Food Challenge Restaurant Guide

 ## Green Food Challenge Pledge

-The goal of this phase is to be able to see how others in the community are pledging and be able to contribute to the Metro Vancouver CO2e savings, as well as share the challenge with their friends through social media.
+The goal of this phase is to allow participants to make a pledge to reduce Metro Vancouver's CO2e emissions, see how people in the community are pledging, and share the challenge with others through social media.

 ## Green Food Challenge Restaurant Guide